akcho/forecast-mvp/SETUP_ENV.md

 CREATE INDEX idx_quickbooks_connections_company ON quickbooks_connections(company_id);
 CREATE INDEX idx_quickbooks_connections_active ON quickbooks_connections(is_active);
 CREATE INDEX idx_quickbooks_connections_shared ON quickbooks_connections(is_shared);

+-- Note: RLS is intentionally disabled for MVP
+-- The app uses anonymous user IDs from localStorage, not authenticated Supabase users -- RLS will be enabled when proper user authentication is implemented
 ```

 ### 3. Set Environment Variables in Vercel